 Because of the ideal circumstances, this beach is recognized as a windsurfing paradise.

-The cuisine is delicious on its own, but it's the overall restaurant experience that makes this place unique.
+The cuisine is delicious, but the overall restaurant experience makes this place unique.

 The Brazilian Grill is a family-owned restaurant that provides a genuine dining experience with traditional southern Brazilian cuisine passed down through generations and is a must-visit location in Hyannis.

 A sanctuary of fun in Hyannis, Embargo has live music accompanying innovative tapas meals throughout dining hours.

 They're famous for their distinctive martinis and extensive cocktail menu, which keep the audiences satisfied and happy throughout their stay.

 It is Cape Cod's go-to spot for casual eating with a big-city vibe you can see and taste.

 This beautiful restaurant offers large dishes, a raw bar, world-class tapas for a nibble after work, and live entertainment in the evenings.

 The center of the quaint Cape Cod village of Hyannis is Main Street.

 There are famous restaurants and stores, a post office, town government offices, a library, and the Cape Cod Hospital in this stretch of town.